google/go-cloud/samples/guestbook/README.md

 ```

 ### Connect to the new server and run the guestbook binary
-You know need to connect to the new remote server to execute the `guestbook` binary.
+You now need to connect to the new remote server to execute the `guestbook` binary.
 The final output of `terraform apply` lists the required variables `guestbook` requires to execute.
 Here's an example (with redacted output!):

 ```shell
 localhost$ terraform apply